Pseudo-Evodius: Homily on the Passion and Resurrection

 The Homily on the Passion and Resurrection is an apocryphon on the trial, death, and resurrection of Jesus.
-It it set during the reign of Emperor Claudius, and more specifically set during Claudius' expulsion of Jews from Rome, an event whose details are unclear which lead to various interpretations of it in literature.
+It is set during the reign of Emperor Claudius, and more specifically set during Claudius' expulsion of Jews from Rome, an event whose details are unclear which lead to various interpretations of it in literature.
 Evodius identifies himself as "Archbishop of Rome" in the story he recounts, which emphasizes the innocence of the Romans in the death of Jesus and the crimes of the Jews.
 It is loosely reminiscent of the Acts of Pilate, better known in the form it reached in the Gospel of Nicodemus.

 Evodius introduces himself and describes the occasion: an Easter service that includes the baptism of a Jew named Didymus.
 He mentions the "Alexander romance" (the belief that Alexander the Great visited the Jewish Second Temple to pay obesiance to the God of Abraham) but quickly veers into an anti-Jewish polemic, citing the Massacre of the Innocents, one of the Sibylline Oracles, and the cult of Astarte as evidence.
 In the homily's version of the Passion of Jesus, the Sanhedrin beat Jesus while procurator Pontius Pilate treats him respectfully and attempts to arrange his release.
 While Pilate suggests the thief Barabbas be crucified in Jesus's stead, he eventually goes along with the Sanhedrin's demand to order the crucifixion of Jesus.
 The text also veers into a defense of apocrypha and other non-canonical works as useful and important due to the gospels not covering every detail, a somewhat metatextual defense of the work as useful despite not being one of the canonical gospels.

 Mystical explanations of the different times of day on Good Friday and how they relate to Jesus's suffering and earlier biblical prefigurings are given.
 A backstory is given of both the evil thief and good thief, Demas and Kestes in this version, who were crucified with Jesus.
 The centurion who witnesses Jesus's death converts to Christianity on the spot.
 Evodius seems to imply he tried to take the body of Jesus himself, but was prevented by hostile Jews.
 Instead, Joseph of Arimathea takes the body and buries it, in text loosely based on the Matthew 27.